25 Fun Games for Tweens to Try this Year

 Spin and Dare:

-Spin and dare is a play on two things.
-The first is spin the bottle, which is a game that is popular in the teenage group.
-The second is Truth or Dare, a game that can be fun for all ages.
-With this cool twist, it’s great fun for those tweens in the group.
-First, the participants write some fun and interesting dares onto sheets of paper.
+Spin and dare is a play on two popular teenager games: Spin the Bottle, and Truth or Dare.
+With this cool twist, it’s great fun for tweens to try out and feel cool or grown-up.
+First, the participants write some fun and interesting dares onto sheets of paper—if you want some fresh ideas, there’s a collection of creative dares to ask that can spice things up.
 Then those are all tossed in a hat.
-You start out with spinning a bottle, as expected, but the game deviates there.
-Whoever the bottle is pointing at when it’s done spinning has to grab a piece of that paper and do whatever it says on it.
-Then they can go on to spin and make someone else do the next dare!
-Great game for teenage girls and boys.
+You start by spinning a bottle, as expected, but the game deviates there.
+Whoever the bottle is pointing at when it’s done spinning has to grab a piece of that paper and do whatever the dare says.
+Then they can go spin and make someone else do the next dare!

 Scavenger Hunt: